 A collection of recommended reading and other resources for grief and loss

-This resource guide is for clinicians as well as for anyone who is grieving.
+This resource guide for grief and loss is for mental health professionals as well as for anyone who is grieving.
 This grief and loss guide includes a list of recommended books (for both adults and children); free printable PDF workbooks and handouts; and links to education and support sites.

 Disclaimer: This section contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Ambiguous Loss: Learning to Live with Unresolved Grief (2000) by Pauline Boss, Ph.D.
 (176 pages)